nhsconnect/gpconnect/pages/tasks/tasks.md

 - users are presented with confirmation that a task is successfully delivered to the organisation or that it has failed in real time so they can retry or use an alternative channel
 - users can make use of notifications and tasks across a range of care settings to demonstrate its applicability across care domains, such as 111, A&amp;E, Physio, Acute, Social, Community

-Example clinical scenarios for FoT and beyond can be found on the [Tasks Clinical Scenarios](tasks_clinical_scenarios.html) page.
+Example clinical scenarios for FoT and beyond can be found on the [Tasks clinical scenarios](tasks_clinical_scenarios.html) page.

 ## Use cases ##